algorithmic-sabotage/asrg/content/_index.md

 {{< home-item
     src="technopolitics-of-fronts/images/output-639.png"
     title="Technopolitics of Fronts"
-    subtitle="This mailing list has been constituted for the purpose of coordinating and organizing the communitarian assembly on the “Technopolitics of Fronts”." link="technopolitics-of-fronts/"
+    subtitle="A broad-based intervention for the militant emancipatory defence of the need for community constraint of harmful algorithmic systems and their surrounding political projects, through the mechanism of the communitarian assembly, a bottom-up, horizontal structure that functions as a means to unite the spaces of technical concern and collective action." link="technopolitics-of-fronts/"
 >}}